 Cremorne House

-The traditional elements of the house were preserved and integrated into the new design, adding a sense of history and character to the updated space.
-Materials such as timber flooring, exposed brick, and heritage fixtures were carefully restored and highlighted to maintain the timeless appeal of the home.
+The traditional elements of the house were preserved and integrated into the new design, bringing a sense of history and character to the updated space.
+Materials such as timber flooring, exposed brick, and heritage fixtures were lovingly restored and highlighted to maintain the home’s timeless appeal.

 Completed 2023